ajmyyra/dlcal/README.md

 #### /api/events/id

-To check only one specific event, you can use its id (given in events listing) with GET /api/events/id Withing the same URL, you can change the event with PUT request.
+To check only one specific event, you can use its id (given in events listing) with GET /api/events/id Within the same URL, you can change the event with PUT request.
 Just provide the fields you want to change, others remain unchanged.
 It is also possible to delete the event, just by posting DELETE to the same URL.

 #### /api/events/search